Dione (moon): Craters

 Fractures bisecting older craters on Dione.
 Those running from upper right to lower left are the Carthage Fossae, whereas Pactolus Catena runs more horizontally at lower right.

+Leading side of Dione in Enhanced color.

+Trailing side of Dione in Enhanced color.

 Dione's icy surface includes heavily cratered terrain, moderately cratered plains, lightly cratered plains, and areas of tectonic fractures.
 The heavily cratered terrain has numerous craters greater than 100 km in diameter.
 The plains areas tend to have craters less than 30 km in diameter.
 Some of the plains are more heavily cratered than others.
 Much of the heavily cratered terrain is located on the trailing hemisphere, with the less cratered plains areas present on the leading hemisphere.
 This is the opposite of what some scientists expected; Shoemaker and Wolfe proposed a cratering model for a tidally locked satellite with the highest cratering rates on the leading hemisphere and the lowest on the trailing hemisphere.
 This suggests that during the period of heavy bombardment, Dione was tidally locked to Saturn in the opposite orientation.
 Because Dione is relatively small, an impact causing a 35 kilometer crater could have spun the satellite.
 Because there are many craters larger than 35 km, Dione could have been repeatedly spun during its early heavy bombardment.
 The pattern of cratering since then and the bright albedo of the leading side suggests that Dione has remained in its current orientation for several billion years.

 Like Callisto, Dione's craters lack the high-relief features seen on the Moon and Mercury; this is probably due to slumping of the weak icy crust over geologic time.